© Crown copyright 2020

 Personal care of deceased people

-Mourners are advised not to take part in rituals or practices that bring them into close contact with the deceased.
-Where there are aspects of faith which include close contact with the deceased, that contact should be restricted to those who are wearing Personal Protective Equipment (PPE) under the supervision of someone who is trained in the appropriate use of PPE.
+You are advised not to take part in rituals or practices that bring you into close contact with the deceased.
+If your faith requires you to have close contact with the deceased, you need to wear personal protective equipment (PPE) under the supervision of someone who is trained in the appropriate use of PPE.
 Detailed guidance on care of the deceased should be followed, regardless of the setting in which personal care of the deceased is provided.

-Given the very significant risk for clinically vulnerable and clinically extremely vulnerable people who come into contact with COVID-19, it is strongly advised that they have no contact with the body of the deceased, regardless of whether they are wearing PPE.
+If you are clinically vulnerable or clinically extremely vulnerable you are strongly advised to avoid contact with the body of the deceased, even if you can wear PPE.
 This includes washing, preparing or dressing the body.

 Experiencing grief or bereavement

 Whenever the loss of a friend or loved one happens, it can be an extremely difficult and challenging time.
-This may be even more difficult for those experiencing bereavement and grief during the COVID-19 pandemic.
+This may be even more difficult if you are experiencing bereavement and grief during the COVID-19 pandemic.

-Bereaved people may struggle not just with the bereavement, but with the impact of social distancing measures and the fact that they may not be able to say goodbye in the way that they would have wanted.
-This may be particularly hard for those living alone, and it may be harder to connect with usual support networks.
+You may struggle not just with the bereavement, but with the impact of social distancing measures and the fact that you may not be able to say goodbye in the way that you would have wanted.

-Those who are bereaved are likely to feel waves of intense emotions as they come to terms with loss.
+After a bereavement, you may feel waves of intense emotions as you come to terms with the loss.
 These can include sadness, guilt, shock and anger.
 All are common and there is no right or wrong way to feel.
 Grief affects everyone in different ways, but the important thing is to grieve and to have the right support to do this.